AYMANE-JOUHARI/UIRAI-Assistant-Chatbot-GPT-3.5-Turbo/README.md

 ## Project Overview
 UIRAI-GPT-3.5-Turbo is a chatbot designed as a student assistant for Université Internationale de Rabat (UIR).
-The chatbot uses advanced natural language processing (NLP) technologies, including GPT-3.5 Turbo and Llama 2, combined with LangChain and Pinecone for retrieval-augmented generation (RAG).
+The chatbot uses advanced natural language processing (NLP) technologies, including GPT-3.5 Turbo, combined with LangChain and Pinecone for retrieval-augmented generation (RAG).
 The goal is to improve student interaction by providing quick, relevant responses to their inquiries.

 ## Key Features
 - **Retrieval-Augmented Generation (RAG)**: Efficient document search and knowledge retrieval using Pinecone.